Google Mobile Services: Privacy policy

 At the same time, Google faced problems with various European data protection agencies, most notably In the United Kingdom and France.
 The problem they faced was that they had a set of 60 rules merged into one, which allowed Google to "track users more closely".
 Google once again came out and stated that their new policies still abide by European Union laws.

+Android distributions without Google Mobile Services

+After surveillance and privacy concerns, several custom android distributions have been implemented, such as GrapheneOS, LineageOS, CalyxOS, iodéOS or /e/OS, and they come either without any GMS installed by default or with microG, that adds a compatibility layer.